tud-hri/travia/README.md

 This ensures that you will only open files that were created on your computer (or with access to your key).
 However, it also means that you cannot share *
 .pkl files with other people or between computers.
 To enable your annotations to be shared, they will also be saved in a *.csv file.
 These annotation files will be found and loaded automatically when first creating the python objects.

+### How to select a dataset for visualization
+There are three ways to specify which dataset is loaded for visualization.
+You can specify which dataset to load in the file `visualize.py` directly.
+To do this look for the code below `if __name__ == '__main__':` and uncomment the part needed to load a specific dataset, comment the other parts.
+As you can see, each dataset is identified with a DatasetID enum object.
+The NGSim and PNeuma dataset are split into parts based on recording location and time, the HighD data is split into indexed sub-sets.
+The enum objects correspond to the divisions made in the data source.
+For the example used in the getting started part, the dataset_id should be a dataset ID corresponding to a dataset from the `NGSIM-US101`-location, in this specific case, it could be `NGSimDatasetID.
+US101_0805_0820`.
+Here, `US101` refers to the location of the recording and `0805_0820` to the time of the recording (between 08:05 and 08:20 AM).

+Alternatively, you can pass arguments from the command line to specify which dataset to load.
+This will override any `dataset_id` specified in `visualize.py`.
+To specify which dataset to load a source and a dataset ID need to be specified.
+The source argument (`-s`) should be one of {highd, ngsim, pneuma}.
+The dataset argument (`-d`) should be the name of the enum value, e.g. to load HighD dataset 1 run `python visualize.py -s highd -d DATASET_01`.

+If no dataset ID is specified in the file or arguments, TraViA will ask the user what dataset to use with a dialog.
+This dialog will only show the dataset
+IDs corresponding to data files that can be found in the data folder.

+The script to start TraViA is a file called `visualize.py` and it can be found in the main project folder.
+This file is where you indicate which dataset you want to load.
+Open the file now and look for the code below `if __name__ == '__main__':`.
+Uncomment the part needed to load an NGSim dataset, and comment the other parts.

 ### HighD example tools